Trouble (Bonnie McKee album)

 Trouble is the debut album of American singer-songwriter Bonnie McKee, released in September 2004.
-The songs were written when she was aged 14–15, and reflect events in her life at the time.
-McKee had produced six of these in demo form in 2001, and they were broadcast on Seattle radio stations as well as the National Public Radio network.
+The songs were written when she was 14–15, and reflect events in her life at the time.
+McKee had produced six of these in demo form in 2001, and they were broadcast on Seattle radio stations and the National Public Radio network.

-McKee had essentially completed the album in New York City with Bob Power as producer, when Reprise asked her to record "Somebody" with Rob Cavallo in California.
+McKee had essentially completed the album in New York City with Bob Power as producer when Reprise asked her to record "Somebody" with Rob Cavallo in California.
 Pleased with the more layered sound, she decided to re-record all but "January" and "I Hold Her".
 This delayed the album's release by a year.